-\34.
-Rate by Area Method.
+34. Rate by Area Method.

-341. General.
-The area method of system design is used

-where the fire hazard consists primarily of flat surfaces or low level objects associated with horizontal surfaces.

-- 342. Nozzle Discharge Rates.
+- 341. General.
+The area method of system design is used where the fire hazard consists primarily of flat surfaces or low level objects associated with horizontal surfaces. - 3411.
+System design shall be based on listing or approval data for individual nozzles.
+Extrapolation of such data above or below the upper or lower limits shall not be permitted. - 342.
+Nozzle Discharge Rates.
 The design discharge rate through individual nozzles shall be determined on the basis of location or projection distance in accordance with specific approvals or listings. - 3421.
 The discharge rate for overhead type nozzles shall be determined solely on the basis of distance from the surface each nozzle protects. - 3422.
 The discharge rate for tankside nozzles shall be determined solely on the basis of throw or projection required to cover the surface each nozzle protects. - 343.
 Area Per Nozzle.
 The maximum area protected by each nozzle shall be determined on the basis of location or projection distance and the design discharge rate in accordance with specific approvals or listings. - 3431.
-The same factors used to determine the design discharge rate shall be used to determine the maximum area to be protected by each nozzle. - 3432.
-The portion of the hazard protected by individual overhead type nozzles should be considered as a square area. - 3433.
+The same factors used to determine the design discharge rate shall be used to determine the maximum area to be protected by each nozzle.

+- 3432.
+The portion of the hazard protected by individual overhead type nozzles shall be considered as a square area. - 3433.
 The portion of the hazard protected by individual tankside or linear nozzles may be either a rectangular or a square area in accordance with spacing and discharge limitations stated in specific approvals or listings. - 3434.
 When coated rollers or other similar irregular shapes are to be protected, the projected wetted area may be used to determine nozzle coverage. - 3435.
-Where coated surfaces are to be protected, the area per nozzle may be increased by 40 per cent over the areas given in specific approvals or listings. - 344.
+Where coated surfaces are to be protected, the area per nozzle may be increased by 40 per cent over the areas given in specific approvals or listings.
+Coated surfaces are defined as those designed for drainage which are constructed and maintained so that no pools of liquid will accumulate over a total area exceeding 10 per cent of the protected surface.
+This Sub-section does not apply where there is a heavy build-up of residue.
+See Sub-section 312. - 3436.
+Where local application nozzles are used for protection across openings as defined in Sub-sections 2213 and 2214, the area per nozzle given by specific approval or listing may be increased 20 per cent. - 3437.
+When deep layer flammable liquid fires are to be protected, a minimum freeboard of 6 inches shall be provided unless otherwise noted in approvals or listings of nozzles. - 344.
 Location and Number of Nozzles.
 A sufficient number of nozzles shall be used to adequately cover the entire hazard area on the basis of the unit areas protected by each nozzle. - 3441.
-Tankside or linear type nozzles shall be located in accordance with spacing and discharge rate limitations stated in specific approvals or listings.
+Tankside or linear type nozzles shall be located in accordance with spacing and discharge rate limitations stated in specific approvals or listings. - 3442.
+Overhead type nozzles shall be installed perpendicular to the hazard and centered over the area protected by the nozzle.
+They may also be installed at angles between 45 and 90 degrees from the plane of the hazard surface as prescribed in Sub-section 3443.
+The height used in determining the necessary flow rate and area coverage shall be the distance from the aiming point on the protected surface to the face of the nozzle measured along the axis of the nozzle.